 🛴 Scoot Activity

-Place the cards around the room in numerical order and give each student a recording sheet.
+Place the cards around the room numerically and give each student a recording sheet.
 Assign students or pairs to a starting point card.
-Give students time to review the card and record their answer in the corresponding space on their paper.
+Give students time to review the card and record their answers in the corresponding space on their paper.
 Students will rotate to the next card when you say, “SCOOT!”
 Continue in this manner until students return to their starting point.

 Use the dropdown icon on the Download button to choose between the PDF or Google Slides version of this resource.
 A recording sheet is also included with this download.